Konfido/alfred-pkmanager/README.md

         Content
         ```

-    - `synonyms`: An item defined in metadata which is used to find out the same result in Wiki searching
-      - Example: If you create a Wiki with title `test` and with `synonyms: [tmp, 测试]` in metadata, you can get the exact same note when you search for wiki "test", "tmp" or "测试".

-### Dependencies
+## Dependencies

-- [Typora](https://typora.io/): A powerful Markdown editor with WYSIWYM feature.
+- [Typora](https://typora.io/): A neat yet powerful Markdown editor with WYSIWYM feature.
 Highly recommended.
 - [Glance](https://github.com/samuelmeuli/glance): All-in-one Quick Look plugin for Mac, which provide perfect preview for Markdown files for dismissing its meta info of YAML frontier.
-- Python 3: A Python 3 env is needed for some internal scripts, so make sure you've installed it in your env.
+- Python3: A Python 3 env is needed for some internal scripts, so make sure you've installed it in your env.

-### Roadmap
+## Roadmap

 - [ ] Search
-    - [x] Full-text search
-    - [x] Tag search
-    - [x] Synonyms redirect
-      - [ ] Auto-update data of synonyms
-    - [ ] Backlink searching
-    - [ ] Snippet Search
+    - [ ] Tags auto-completion

     - [ ] Search algorithm: And | Or | Recommendation
     - [ ] Hide / Block files
     - [ ] Preview the first match in filtered result
-- [ ] Local storage
-    - [x] Preferences
-    - [x] Templates
-    - [ ] Recent hit
-- [ ] Rename current file
-  - [ ] update backlinks
+    - [ ] Improve searching performance
 - [ ] Others
-    - [ ] Autoupdate
+    - [ ] Autoupdate: synonyms, backlinks ...
     - [ ] Auto bump version in Workflow by operating info.plist
     - [ ] Notification icon: [yo](https://github.com/sheagcraig/yo)

-### Acknowledgement
+## Acknowledgement

 - Many thanks to the project [`Alfred Markdown Notes`](https://github.com/Acidham/alfred-markdown-notes) !
 It's a fantastic workflow but just sadly does not support searching in subdirectories ([ Issue #1](https://github.com/Acidham/alfred-markdown-notes/issues/1#issuecomment-489371014)).
-Instead of cloning the whole project ( its python code looks too decoupled for me), I decided to partly adopt and refactor its code, which make it much easier to accomplish my own customized features.
+Instead of cloning the whole project ( its python code looks too decoupled for me), I decided to partly adopt and refactor its code, which make it much easier to add my own customized features.

 - The workflow icon is made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com.</a>